-FIRST CAUSE OF ACTION

-(SMCRA - Approval of Surface Coal Mining in Violation of 30 U.S.C. § 1272(e)(2))
+FIRST CAUSE OF ACTION (SMCRA - Approval of Surface Coal Mining in Violation of 30 U.S.C. § 1272(e)(2))

-- 175. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-174 of this Complaint. - 176.
-SMCRA restricts surface coal mining on federal lands within the boundaries of any national forest.
-30 U.S.C. § 1272(e)(2). - 177.
-Coal mining is only permitted on these lands if the Secretary of the Interior finds that they lack "significant recreational, timber, economic, or other values which may be incompatible with such surface mining operations."
+178. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-177 of this Complaint.

+179. SMCRA restricts surface coal mining on federal lands within the boundaries of any national forest.
+30 U.S.C. § 1272(e)(2).

+180. Coal mining is only permitted on these lands if the Secretary of the Interior finds that they lack "significant recreational, timber, economic, or other values which may be incompatible with such surface mining operations."
 Id.
-Additionally, for national forest lands that are without significant forest cover and west of the 100th meridian like the Thunder Basin National Grassland coal mining is prohibited unless the Secretary of Agriculture first determines that surface mining on those lands is in compliance with a variety of federal laws, including the Multiple-Use Sustained-Yield Act of 1960, the Federal Coal Leasing Amendments Act of 1976, and the National Forest Management Act of 1976.
+Additionally, for national forest lands that are without significant forest cover and west of the 100th meridian - like the Thunder Basin National Grassland - coal mining is prohibited unless the Secretary of Agriculture first determines that surface mining on those lands is in compliance with a variety of federal laws, including the Multiple-Use Sustained-Yield Act of 1960, the Federal Coal Leasing Amendments Act of 1976, and the National Forest Management Act of 1976.
 Id. § 1272(e)(2)(B).

-- 178. The Thunder Basin National Grassland is an administrative unit of the Medicine Bow-Routt National Forest and part of the National Forest System. - 179.
-Consequently, the Grassland is entitled to the protections set forth in 30 U.S.C. § 1272(e)(2). - 180.
-The Forest Service issued the South Porcupine Record of Decision without the required findings from the Secretary of Agriculture and the Secretary of the Interior.
-The Forest Service therefore did not have authority to consent to the South Porcupine coal lease. - 181.
-Because the Forest Service violated SMCRA by consenting to the South Porcupine coal lease without the required Secretarial findings, the South Porcupine Record of Decision and the Appeal Decision are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
+181. The Thunder Basin National Grassland is an administrative unit of the MedicineBow-Routt National Forest and part of the National Forest System.

+182. Consequently, the Grassland is entitled to the protections set forth in 30 U.S.C. §1272(e)(2).

+183. The Forest Service issued the South Porcupine and North Porcupine Records of Decision without the required findings from the Secretary of Agriculture and the Secretary of the

+Interior.
+The Forest Service therefore did not have authority to consent to the South Porcupine and North Porcupine coal leases.

+184. Because the Forest Service violated SMCRA by consenting to the South Porcupine and North Porcupine coal leases without the required Secretarial findings, the South Porcupine and North Porcupine Records of Decision and the Appeal Decisions are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
 5 U.S.C. § 706(2)(A).